 - Establish mobility centres for leisure traffic, integrating ongoing mobility management

 - Share comprehensive and easily accessible information on local public transport services, for instance through regional mobility centres

 Lina Mosshammer, VCÖ ‑ Mobility with a future

 „Mobility management in tourist regions tailored to destinations for day trips in particular enables comprehensive planning of sustainable local mobility according to demand and coordinated planning with further transport services in the region.“

+The content and editorial creation of the VCÖ factsheet is done by VCÖ.
+The content does not necessarily reflect the opinion of the supporting institutions.
 With the financial support of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.

 In 2022, funding for active mobility and sustainable mobility management in the amount of up to 60 million euros is available within the framework of klimaaktiv mobil.
 The klimaaktiv mobil programme for the tourism and leisure sector provides funding for climate-friendly tourism and sustainable leisure facilities.

 More information available at: klimaaktivmobil.at/tourismus